-Here's a complete walkthrough to help you get your automation up and running.
+Here's a complete walkthrough to help you get your creative automations in WordPress up and running.
 If you have any troubles you need extra help with, just ask.
 We’re always happy to help!

 Install the Placid WordPress plugin

 Download the plugin in the Plugin & License tab of your project.
 Go to Plugins > Add new in your WordPress admin, and upload the .zip file you just downloaded.
 Install it.

 After finishing the install process, the settings for Placid Images will appear in the sidebar of your admin.

 Copy the license key from the Plugin & License tab in your Placid project to the Settings tab of the plugin.

 Create templates for your images